Manimahsoub/individual_level_project/CONTENT.md

-lgBUzy
-Great interacting with you!
+It was nice to have met you!